Fela Kuti: Enter the Shrine

 all my life?

-Before we go on, the voices you just heard, in addition to Michael Veal and John Darten, were Stephanie Shonikan and Bode Omujola, both professors of ethnomusicology at the University of Maryland and Mount Holyoke, respectively.
+Before we go on, the voices you just heard, in addition to Michael Veal and John Dartin, were Stephanie Shonikan and Bode Omujola, both professors of ethnomusicology at the University of Maryland and Mount Holyoke, respectively.

-artist Lemmy Garioku, photographer Marilyn Nance, designer Lorraine Animasin, and our advisor Moses Uchunu, who's a professor of history and my colleague at Vanderbilt University.
+Afrobeat musicians Dele Shoshimi and Duro Ikujenyu, activist, filmmaker, musician, Saul Williams musician and producer Brian Eno, artist Lemi Garialku, photographer Marilyn Nance, designer Lorraine Animasen, and our advisor Moses Uchunu, who's a professor of history and my colleague at Vanderbilt University.

 He was one of the last voices you heard, and I asked him.
-He said the music made you
+He said the music made you feel like you needed to tune into things you hadn't been tuning into.

 You know,

-corruption, about thousands of naira being embezzled by some politician or government official.
+when I was growing up in Nigeria, you know, we would hear about corruption, about thousands of naira being embezzled by some politician or government official.
 And we would open our mouths in shock

 because

-our brains couldn't compute how one person would make off with thousands of naira.
-How How would the person carry this money?
+our brains couldn't compute how one person would make off with thousands of Naira.
+How would the person carry this money?
 What would they put it in?

 In some boxes, in some cars, you know, physically, how would they move this money?
 You know, we just couldn't fathom it.
+And then over time, we started hearing about millions, not thousands anymore.

 And now,